-OBJECTIVEContinue to implement improvements to our transport network to improve road safety.TARGET:Develop a CCS Road Safety strategy by June 2022 in response to the State Govern
+Continue to implement improvements to our transport network to improve road safety.

-ARGET:Develop a CCS Road Safety strategy by June 2022 in response to the State GovernmentRoad Safety Strategy to be released in 2021.
+Develop a CCS Road Safety strategy by June 2022 in response to the State Government Road Safety Strategy to be released in 2021.

-STATUS/KPI: In Progress.
+In Progress.
 Initial road safety procedure completed and will form part of a future revision of the City of Charles Sturt Transport Plan.

-COMMENT: A Road Safety Assessment process for new traffic control devices that will be included in a future Road Safety Strategy has been developed by staff with Council's input and was endorsed by the Asset Management Committee on the 18th of October 2021.
+A Road Safety Assessment process for new traffic control devices that will be included in a future Road Safety Strategy has been developed by staff with Council's input and was endorsed by the Asset Management Committee on the 18th of October 2021.

-TARGET: At least 80% of our community feels safe using our local streets.
+At least 80% of our community feels safe using our local streets.

-STATUS/KPI: In Progress.
+In Progress.
 Recent Community Survey results are currently being reviewed to understand the various elements of feedback received and inform a consultation to inform service levels for a future revision of the transport and public lighting asset management plans.

-COMMENT: Community Survey questions were updated as part of the 2021 survey to assist Council staff to better understand community satisfaction with our assets.
-Staff will use this to undertake consultation with the community in early 2023 to inform changes in service level for the future revisions of asset management plans.
+Community Survey questions were updated as part of the 2021 survey review to assist Council staff to better understand community satisfaction with our assets.
+These questions have been included in the infrastructure satisfaction survey that is currently in progress and staff will use the outcomes of this survey to inform a review of service levels as part of the future revisions of asset management plans.

-TARGET: The number of road crashes on Council-managed roads is reducing annually.
+The number of road crashes on Council-managed roads is reducing annually.

-- STATUS/KPI: Ongoing.
-Data is continually collected to allow us to track crash data and make improvements were required to our road network. - COMMENT: Road crashes on Council-managed roads have been steadily declining over the last 4 years by approximately 15%-20% each year.
-In 2020, 47 of crashes occurred on Council-managed local roads.
+Ongoing.
+Data is continually collected to allow us to track crash data and make improvements were required to our road network.

+Road crashes on Council-managed roads have been steadily declining over the last 4 years by approximately 15%-20% each year.
+In 2020, 47 crashes occurred on Council-managed local roads.
 This is a reduction of 24 crashes compared to 71 crashes in 2019.
 A minor increase in crashes on Council-managed local roads was observed in 2021.
 60 crashes occurred in 2021 however number of crashes is still below the longer-term average.
 Further analysis of 2021 crash data is occurring.